 Paszko and Fowler, for themselves and others similarly situated v.
 Carol Higgins O'Brien, in her official capacity as the Commissioner of the Massachusetts Department of Correction, and the Massachusetts Partnership for Correctional Healthcare, LLC, United States District Court, Massachusetts.
-Two state prisoners have filed a class action suit relating to treatment of the Hepatitis C virus (HCV) among prisoners in the custody of the Massachusetts Department of Correction.
-The suit alleges that the Department of Correction and its healthcare services provider, the Massachusetts Partnership for Correctional Healthcare, have failed to provide HCV-positive prisoners with access to new medications that, plaintiffs claim, enjoy higher success rates, fewer side effects, and shorter treatment duration than prior treatments.
+Two state prisoners have filed a class action suit relating to treatment of the Hepatitis C virus (HCV) among prisoners in the custody of the Massachusetts Partnership for Correction and its healthcare services provider, the Massachusetts Partnership for Correctional Healthcare, have failed to provide HCV-positive prisoners with access to new medications that, plaintiffs claim, enjoy higher success rates, fewer side effects, and shorter treatment duration than prior treatments.
 Employing the uppermost range estimate for the rate of HCV infection among prisoners nationwide-41.1%-to the Massachusetts prison population, the number of HCV-infected individuals in Massachusetts custody could be as high as 4,800.
 The new generation of HCV drugs costs between \$39,000 and \$75,000 per patient, depending on the regimen.
 Based on these figures, the total cost of providing such treatments to all HCV-infected prisoners could run into the hundreds of millions of dollars.